quattor/quattor.github.com/_posts/2012-12-15-migrating-to-json-profiles.md

 This ensures your Ant task will work on Java 1.6 (as in SL) and 1.7 (as in more recent platforms).

+Now, build the Ant task, with ant, and copy the jar to your `<scdb-trunk>/externals/scdb-ant-utils/lib` directory.

 You also have to change the filesets that will be copied and used for sending the CCM notifications.
 By default, SCDB notifies to any hosts